-Assaying was completed by SGS and Intertek Genalysis with standards and duplicates reported in the sample batches.
+Assaying was Intertek Genalysis with standards and duplicates reported in the sample batches.

 Individual samples have been assayed for a suite of 33 elements including nickel related analytes as per the laboratory's procedure for a 4-acid digestion (HCL/HCLO4/HF/HNO3) followed by an Induced Coupled Plasma Mass Spectrometry (ICP-OES) analytical technique.
 PGE's (Au, Pt and Pd) analysis was completed via Fire Assay with a Mass Spectrometry (MS) finish.